Stonesjtu/go-docker/README.md

 For interactive sessions, the selected image MUST have the openssh server package installed.

 Mapped port will be available in task description.

+## Job arrays

+Job arrays allows to execute multiple jobs with same parameters.
+A start:end:step definition generate X jobs in separate job directories with additional environment variables (GOGOCKER_TASK_ID, ...).

+Main task has an id and refers the X sub tasks.
+Main task does not execute any command and ends when all sub tasks are over.
+Killing a main tasks also kills all the sub tasks.

 ## Tips